AmirHosein-Gharaati/POP-Project/README.md

 ## How to use ##

-This program wrote in C, so you have to use "main" file.
+This program wrote in C, use "main" file to run the program.

 Copy "main" file to the folder that you want to control files and run: